 Finding Bed Bugs in a College Park Hotel or Apartment

 It can be difficult to spot bed bugs in the day, so many people only discover an infestation when they experience the resulting bites.
 You can look for bed bugs by pulling up the sheets on the bed and inspecting the seams of the mattress for tiny, black bugs.
 If you discover an infestation in your College Park apartment or hotel, document the issue and protect yourself.

 Take photos and videos of the bugs, and you can even save a bug inside a plastic bag as evidence of the infestation.
 Report the insects immediately to your College Park landlord or hotel management company.
 You can also contact the Prince George’s County Health Department.
 Make sure you get the medical care you need, then have an experienced College Park bed bug bite claims attorney help you fight back.

 College Park, MD, Bed Bug Lawyer for Apartment and Hotel Claims

 You should not have to pay the price for the negligence of College Park landlords and hotel owners renting out spaces infested with bed bugs.
 If you have been harmed by bed bugs in College Park, contact the lawyers at Whitney, LLP.
 Our attorneys can determine who is to blame for your suffering.
 You will not have to bear any out-of-pocket fees or expenses.
-To request your free consultation, contact Whitney, LLP at (410) 583-8000 or use our secure online form.
+To request your legal consultation, contact Whitney, LLP at (410) 583-8000 or use our secure online form.